 Go to www.gleim.com/states to access requirements for each Board of Accountancy.
 Then, call or check the website of the boards for those states in which you may want to be certified.
 Communicate your intentions and confirm your expectations in writing, i.e., separate CPA certificate, no experience required for CPA certificate, residency not required, CPE not required of certificate holders, etc.

 Pass Rates on the CPA Exam*

 *Both domestic and international pass rates are included.

-The implication for you as a CPA candidate is that you have to be, on average, in the top 45% of all candidates to pass.
+The implication of these pass rates for you as a CPA candidate is that you have to be, on average, in the top 45% of all candidates to pass.
 A major difference among CPA candidates is their preparation program.
 You have access to the best CPA review material; it is up to you to use it.
 Conversely, if you do not apply the suggestions in How to Pass the CPA Exam: A System for Success, you will be at a disadvantage to the tens of thousands of candidates who pass with Gleim.
-Even if you are enrolled in a review course that uses other manuals, you will benefit with the Gleim CPA Review System.
+Even if you are enrolled in a review course that uses other manuals, you will benefit with the Gleim Premium CPA Review System.